 All pupils are expected to wear school uniform.
-A high standard of personal appearance is expected of all pupils and anyone arriving at school in non-uniform clothing can expect to be sanctioned unless an explanatory note is received.
+Pupils should be smart for school, demonstrating our shared identity.
+Anyone arriving at school in non-uniform clothing can expect to be sanctioned unless an explanatory note is received.
 Replacement uniform will always be provided to a pupil who fails to wear correct uniform to school.